-Make sure you make it easy and pronounced when and where your services are.
-And include a map.
+Make sure you made it easy and pronounced when and where your services are.
+Moreover, including a map.

 This is a map to my church.
 Notice how it gives an ability to expand the map, get directions, and save it to use later.

-This makes it really simple for people to figure out how to get to your church.
+This makes it simple for people to figure out how to get to your church.

 The next most important thing to do is to make sure you at least give 6 sample sermons for people to watch or at a very minimum, listen to.

 Today’s young families listen on average to at least 6 sermons or watch 6 videos of church services before ever deciding to visit a church. (source)

 It is important that you give them a sample of what attending your church is like.
 In all honesty, I recommend that you start having a live stream of your church services.
 We found that almost twice as many people watch our live stream than attend our church on any given Sunday.
 It has increased our reach and effectiveness of our ministry.

 Tell Them What To Expect When They Come To Your Church

 It used to be that most people knew what to expect when they came to church.
 Church was something that was at least in their background.
 However, that is not the case today.